 Transitional and Sustainable?
 What's that all about?
 Read on, all who have an ear to listen..........

-On the Farm Transition to Sustainable--- is good for all of us.
+On the Farm and around the WORLD, a Transition to Sustainable--- would be smart and good for all of us.

 How can today’s human societies thrive in the face of these changes, especially ecosystem degradation and resource conservation?
 Let’s gather and assess information and evidence in a balanced and reflective way to reach conclusions by reason and by proven science.